ricardodorosario/css-generator/README.md

-# sass-webpack-generator
+# css-generator

-Sass generator with Webpack
+Css generator with Sass and Webpack

 ## Execution sequence: